44100hertz/branchy16/spec/design.md

 # Stack

 Right now branchy16 has no stack, which makes subroutines not really possible.
 Adding a stack pointer into RAM to every branch kind of stinks, but maybe each branch can have its own dedicated stack in some hidden RAM.
 This also means adding a stack pointer register, as well as push, pop, jump to subroutine, and return instructions.

+# Replace relative addressing with stack addressing

+Since each branch will have a stack, maybe instead of the "base pointer"

+# Get rid of "branch" name

+Branches should probably be named "threads".
+"Branch" is misleading.
+Maybe "limb".

 # Making PC and BP accessible in register nibble